geniousisme/ADB-Fall-2016/PA2/README.md

 ## COMS 6111 - Project 2 Group 1 - QProber + Content Summary

 Please check https://github.com/geniousisme/ADB-Fall-2016/blob/master/PA2/README.md to see the online version.
+There are some format problems in PDF file.

 ### a) Group Name & Team members:
 - Chia-Hao Hsu (ch3141)